Professor Dominic Shellard

 The expansion of the international agenda, together with the university’s commitment to advancing the employability prospects of its students, is epitomised by Dominic’s most recent innovation, #DMUglobal, which was launched in 2013.
 This unique initiative will see half of DMU’s students benefit from an international experience during their studies, and is complemented by DMU’s recent selection as the education channel partner for the UK government’s international GREAT Festivals of Creativity in Istanbul, Shanghai and Hong Kong.

-On a personal level, Dominic is a passionate supporter of Queens Park Rangers Football Club and one of the UK’s most dedicated tweeting v-cs.
+On a personal level, Dominic is a passionate supporter of Queens Park Rangers Football Club and one of the UK’s most active VCs on Twitter.
+You can follow him @DMUVC.